-We will judge outcomes of the model and this strategy in line with achievements towards the expected outcomes of One Swansea, linked to the three themes of this strategy.
-In this way, as we further develop activities with our PSB partners, we can add them in to our dynamic three- year delivery plan.
+We will judge outcomes of this strategy in line with achievements towards the expected outcomes of One Swansea, linked to the three themes of this strategy.
+In this way, as we further develop activities with our PSB partners, we can add them in to our dynamic three year delivery plan.